Mental Toughness is the Best Survival Tool

 The hard truth is that the only thing that prepares you to perform when you’re stressed is to simulate performing under stress.
 Instead of calmly shooting targets at the range, try doing jumping jacks until you’re out of breath and then see how accurate you are.
 Try telling your family members that any one of them can call a fire drill at any time so you’re surprised too.
 Look for ways to force yourself to practice doing what needs to be done when you’re afraid, tired, or caught off guard.

-Situational Awareness
+Situational Awareness Increases Survival Chances

 Situational awareness is another skill you need to learn and practice.
 Part of being prepared for anything means understanding how and when your environment could change, and already understanding what those changes might look like and how you may need to respond to them.

-You can get your family involved too—make it a game.
+You can get your family involved too — make it a game.
 Look around; notice things that are “off” or seem out of place for the location, activity, or time of day.
 A man wearing a heavy coat in summertime, a woman furtively glancing around, or even your child being watched too closely by someone across a room are just a few examples of things that you should not miss going on around you.

 Pay attention to people and what they’re doing, or what they’re looking at.
 There is literally an entire world out there and being able to notice what’s going on in it is critical to staying safe and prepared.
 That holds true whether you’re in a noisy mall with thousands of other people or the only person in the middle of a silent forest.

-Thinking Positively
+Thinking Positively — Optimism and Hope

 There is a lot of fluff out there about positive thinking, but in a survival situation, it can truly save your life.
-If you’re feeling sorry for yourself because you’re lost, or cold and wet, or in an unpleasant and even dangerous situation, that’s what you’ll focus on—not using the tools or skills you have that can keep you alive.
-We humans can talk ourselves into (or out of) anything; that includes being able to talk ourselves into giving up.
-Instead, practice using your powers of self-persuasion to control your fears, recognize fatigue, understand your situation, and focus on what needs to be done to make it out.
+If you’re feeling sorry for yourself because you’re lost, or cold and wet, or in an unpleasant and even dangerous situation, that’s what you’ll focus on — not using the tools or skills you have that can keep you alive.

 Your brain truly is the best survival tool you have.
 Train it, use it, survive with it.
+It affects your ability to survive.
+Being mentally tough increases your chances of survival!

 Join the Discussion

-Go to forum
+Go to forum thread

 Continue Reading